mashkov-dev/DataService/README.md

 ## Client API
-> [!NOTE]
+> [!IMPORTANT]
-> You don't need to initialize DataService on client.
-Requiring of DataService on client yields until initial data is not received.
+> You don't need to initialize DataService on client.<br>
+> Requiring of DataService on client yields until initial data is not received.

 #### `DataService.Get<T>(self: DataService, path: T): T`
 Returns data on path `path`.
 You can also index path with different values.
 And you will still get autocomplete and typechecking.